The best way to begin “prepping” is to just begin.

-So I have decided to lay out just a few thoughts for you.
+So I decided to lay out just a few thoughts for you.
 These are only the minimal considerations that anyone trying to prepare for the next calamity might want to consider.
 Anyone of us should be thinking of these ideas as a priority for our prepping plan.
 These are choices that one can and should practice right now.
-That is to say, this article is about doing right now what needs to be done and not just planning for the future, but doing what it takes TODAY.
+That is to say, this article is about doing right now what needs to be done and not just planning for the future.

-I’m talking about critical thinking ahead of time, with ideas, and planning before an collapse occurs.
-Advanced planning is a necessary component to you and your family’s survival.
+I’m talking about critical thinking ahead of time, with ideas and planning before a collapse occurs.
+Advanced planning is a necessary component to you and to your family’s survival.
 There are practical ways of going about it.
-Sure, having a plan is one thing, but firsthand knowledge and experience wins out nearly ever time over merely planning.
+Sure, having a plan is one thing, but first hand knowledge and experience win out nearly ever time over merely planning.

 These ideas are simple.
 They are mostly common sense.
 The key is to put them to use in your life TODAY, not later.
-If your bug out bag is ready and you have the perfect get away plan in place, with all your items in your bag, you believe you are ready to go.
-Maybe you read a few books on skinning rabbits and about building shelters.
-Consider this, doing is different than reading.
+If your bug out bag is ready and you have the perfect getaway plan in place, with all your items in your bag, you believe you are ready to go.
+Maybe you read a few books on skinning rabbits and building shelters.
+Consider this: doing is different than reading.
 You may not be able to do what you think you can when the time comes.

 It’s important to be truly prepared mentally as well as practically.
 The first item for this long-term survival plan is the plan itself, obviously.
 However, something more is needed, you need to practice what you preach.
 For instance, are your experiences in these essential skills up to par?
 If you haven’t actually practiced your bugout plan in a real world situation, you need to DO IT right now, before it’s an emergency.
 Once the emergency occurs, it’s too late to practice your skills and you’re inexperience could just get you killed.